Ada-Peter/datasciencecoursera/README.md

-# datasciencecoursera Taking this course has been very expoloratory.
-It new for me but i am very optimistic and excited to learn about machine learning.
-I signed for this specialization since I have access to so much data that i need to sense of each time
+# Datasciencecoursera Taking this course has been very expoloratory.
+It is new for me but I am very optimistic and excited to learn all about the specialization especially machine learning.
+I signed up for this specialization since I have access to so much data that i need to make sense of almost all the time

-I made this chnages because it is critical for me to always recall the outstanding reasons for my actions
+I made this changes because it is critical for me to always recall the outstanding reasons for my actions The second changes were purely for grammartical reasons